Stop Taking Creatine – Vegan Supplements

 So should you take creatine?
 It really depends.

-But if you really want to do it, use a pure creatine at least, take 5 grams for 2-3 weeks and then pause for double the time.
+But if you really want to do it, use a pure creatine at least, take 5 grams every day for 8 weeks and then pause your supplementation for 2 weeks.